stevemk14ebr/PolyHook_2_0/README.md

 6) Import Address Table Hook (IatHook)
     * Resolves loaded modules through PEB, finds IAT, then swaps the thunk pointer to the callback.
 7) Export Address Table Hook (EatHook)
     * Resolves loaded modules through PEB, finds EAT, then swaps pointer to export to the callback.
+Since this is a 32bit offset we optionally allocate a trampoline stub to do the full transfer to callback if it's beyond 32bits.

 # Extras
 - THOROUGHLY unit tested, hundreds of tests, using the fantastic library Catch